marcotrosi/C/003_binary_and_hex_number_system/README.md

     4000+20+3

 right?
-So every position has a certain adicity.
+So every position has a certain position value or place value.
 Even better is it if we write

     (4*1000) + (0*100) + (2*10) + (3*1)